erzloh/ft_transcendence/README.md

 DJANGO_SECRET_KEY=
 ```

 Replace the values with your desired settings to log to the database.
-PPOSTGRES_PORT must be 5432 and POSTGRES_HOST must be "db".
+POSTGRES_PORT must be 5432 and POSTGRES_HOST must be "db".
 If you don't put a django key, one will be created.

 ### Launch the Project
 Simply run the following command in your terminal at the root of the project: